shinimol1983/opennms-tutorials-1/session4/Exercise-4-3.md

 In OpenNMS `situations` are just `alarms` with some extra parameters.

 Alarms are represented as situations if they contain one or more parameters (param) with a name starting with `related-reductionKey`.

+Each `related-reductionKey` param contains the reduction key of an `alarm` associated with this `situation`.
+The reduction key is used by OpenNMS to look up and display the `alarm` in a list of alarms associated with the `situation`.

 Multiple `related-reductionKey` parameters are allowed if each parameter has a unique string after the `related-reductionKey` name e.g `related-reductionKey--401735179`.

-The`related-reductionKey` param contains the reduction key of an alarm associated with this situation.

 Events can be used to create and update situations if they contain `related-reductionKey` params.

-In our example, we are using events defined in [etc/events/opennms.alarm.drools.situation.events.xml](../session4/drools-correlation/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/events/opennms.alarm.drools.situation.events.xml) to create and display our situations.n
+In our example, we are using events defined in [etc/events/opennms.alarm.drools.situation.events.xml](../session4/drools-correlation/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/events/opennms.alarm.drools.situation.events.xml) to create and display our situations.

 You will get more insight into how this works by looking at the `isRelatedReductionKeyWithContent(Parm param)` method in [AlarmPersisterImpl.java](https://github.com/OpenNMS/opennms/blob/opennms-33.1.8-1/opennms-alarms/daemon/src/main/java/org/opennms/netmgt/alarmd/AlarmPersisterImpl.java)
-This code is used to match the related alarm reduction keys and mark this alarm as a situation.
+This code is used to match the related alarm reduction keys and mark an alarm as a situation.

 The rules designed for this specific example are in the file [etc/drools-rules.d/chubb-rules.drl](../session4/drools-correlation/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/alarmd/drools-rules.d/chubb-rules.drl)

-The first rule in the file iss
+The first rule in the file is
 ```
 rule "insert uei group map"
 ```
 You will see this rule runs once at start up and inserts a fact representing a hash map associating individual UEI's with particular groups

 The next rule is